 High bone alkaline phosphatase

 Multiple uptake zones by bone scintigraphy or radiographic evidence of Looser zones (pseudofractures)

 *Definite osteomalacia defined as all findings.

-*Possible osteomalacia defined as having numbers 1, 2, and two of 3 through 5 given above.
+*Possible osteomalacia defined as having numbers 1, 2, and 2 out of the 3 through 5 findings described above.

 The serum level of 25(OH)D is currently regarded as the best marker of vitamin D status and is usually severely low (<10 ng/mL) in patients with nutritional osteomalacia.
 Other sensitive biomarkers of early calcium deprivation include increased serum PTH and decreased urinary calcium.

 Radiographic findings may include Looser zones, or pseudofractures, and this is a classic finding in osteomalacia.
 They may represent poorly repaired insufficiency fractures and are visible as transverse lucencies perpendicular to the osseous cortex.
 They typically occur bilaterally and symmetrically at the femoral necks, shafts, pubic and ischial rami.
 Additionally, radiographs can show decreased distinctness of vertebral body trabeculae due to the inadequate mineralization of osteoid.
 Although not required for diagnosis, studies have demonstrated reduced bone mineral density in the spine, hip, and forearm.